tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/README.md

 # Installing Platform SDKs

 To develop native mobile applications with Titanium you need to have the SDKs installed for your target platform.
-For instance, to develop Android applications you need the Android SDK and toolchain installed, and XCode to develop iOS applications.
+For instance, to develop Android applications you need the Android SDK and toolchain installed, and Xcode to develop iOS applications.
 You can either use Studio's Platform Configuration tool to automate the installation process or install these SDKs manually.

 ## Studio Platform Configuration Tool